MI New York

 MI New York is an American professional Twenty20 cricket team based in New York City that competes in Major League Cricket (MLC).
 The team was established in June 2023 as one of six inaugural teams.
-The team's planned home ground is in Marine Park in Brooklyn.

 MI New York is owned by Indiawin Sports, who also owns teams that compete in the IPL, SA20, and ILT20.
 It has a minor league affiliate, the Manhattan Yorkers, that competes in Minor League Cricket (MiLC).
 During the 2023 season, the team defeated the Seattle Orcas in the finals to take home the inaugural title.
 The team is coached by former South African spinner Robin Peterson.

 History

 Background

 In March 2023, it was reported that the Mukesh Ambani-owned Indiawin Sports would be the primary owner of Major League Cricket's New York franchise, called MI New York.
 Nita Ambani later remarked in a press release that she was "thrilled" about the establishment of the team and the opportunity to introduce cricket to New York.